JoshDilipkumarPatel/Cloud-Project/README.md

-Deploying a Petshop Java Application with CI/CD, Docker, and Kubernetes on a VirtualBox IaaS Cloud
+Deploying a Petshop Java Application with CI/CD, Docker, and Kubernetes on an Oracle VirtualBox

 Complited by:
 - Josh Dilipkumar Patel -  22BCE2692